1875

 1882

-Opening the first narrow-gauge horse-drawn tram line in Cracow
+Opening the first narrow-gauge horse-drawn tram line in Kraków

 1901

-Opening the first narrow-gauge electrical tram line in Cracow
+Opening the first narrow-gauge electrical tram line in Kraków

 1910

-The gmina acquires the majority of shares in the transport company
+The gmina becomes the majority shareholder in the transport company

 1913

-Making the first standard-gauge tram line available, together with a new depot at ul. Świętego Wawrzyńca
+The first standard-gauge tram line opens, together with a new depot at ul. Świętego Wawrzyńca

 1917

-The first tram crosses the bridge over the Vistula – its line connects Podgórze with the centre of the city
+The first tram crosses the bridge over the Vistula; it connects Podgórze with the city centre

 1927